GabrielDCelery/boot.dev/httpfromtcp/README.md

 assert.False(t, done)
 ```

-- [] Update your parse method to pass this single test.
+- [x] Update your parse method to pass this single test.
 It should:
-  - [] Mutate the Headers by adding newly parsed key-value pairs
+  - [x] Mutate the Headers by adding newly parsed key-value pairs
-  - [] Return n (the number of bytes consumed), done (whether or not it has finished parsing headers), and err (if it encountered an error)
+  - [x] Return n (the number of bytes consumed), done (whether or not it has finished parsing headers), and err (if it encountered an error)
-  - [] Look for a CRLF, if it doesn't find one, assume you haven't been given enough data yet.
+  - [x] Look for a CRLF, if it doesn't find one, assume you haven't been given enough data yet.
 Consume no data, return false for done, and nil for err.
-  - [] If you do find a CRLF, but it's at the start of the data, you've found the end of the headers, so return the proper values immediately.
+  - [x] If you do find a CRLF, but it's at the start of the data, you've found the end of the headers, so return the proper values immediately.
-  - [] Remove any extra whitespace from the key and value, but ensure there are no spaces between the colon and the key.
+  - [x] Remove any extra whitespace from the key and value, but ensure there are no spaces between the colon and the key.
-  - [] Assuming the format was valid (if it isn't return an error), add the key/value pair to the Headers map and return the number of bytes consumed.
+  - [x] Assuming the format was valid (if it isn't return an error), add the key/value pair to the Headers map and return the number of bytes consumed.
 Note: The Parse function should only return done=true when the data starts with a CRLF, which can't happen when it finds a new key/value pair.
-  - [] It's important to understand that this function will be called over and over until all the headers are parsed, and it can only parse one key/value pair at a time.
+  - [x] It's important to understand that this function will be called over and over until all the headers are parsed, and it can only parse one key/value pair at a time.

-- [] Add more tests to account for all the edge cases described above.
-Here are the names of my tests:
-  - [] "Valid single header"
-  - [] "Valid single header with extra whitespace"
-  - [] "Valid 2 headers with existing headers"
-  - [] "Valid done"
-  - [] "Invalid spacing header"
-  - [] Run and submit the CLI tests.